Spontaneous oscillations and geometric cutoff in confined bacterial swarms

-Figure~\ref{fig:density}(a) shows the minimal cell density $c_0$ against ${\rm Pe_s}$ using Eq.~(\ref{c_0}) and the experimental parameters given above.
-The corresponding onset frequency is shown in Fig.~\ref{fig:density}(b).
-The translational diffusivity $D_{\rm T}$ in Eq. (\ref{smol}) cannot be determined directly from cell trajectories but is usually considered small given the ballistic motion at short times.
-Remarkably, for both choices of $\Lambda_{\rm T}\sim D_{\rm T}$, the value $c_0\simeq 0.05\ \mu{\rm m}^{-3}$ is nearly identical to the experimental findings.
-The onset frequency $\omega_0$, on the other hand, has a strong dependence on the film thickness $W$.
-The shaded area corresponds to the range of $W$ used in the experiment, where the onset oscillation period is about $4$ sec or 0.25 Hz.
-At a given level of translational diffusivity, the oscillation frequency decreases with increasing film width $W$, and vanishes at a maximal film thickness not much beyond 10 $\mu$m.
+Figure~\ref{fig:density}(a) shows the minimal cell density $c_0$ against the active P\'eclet number $\text{Pe}_\text{s}$, calculated using Eq.~(10) with the aforementioned experimental parameters.
+The corresponding onset frequency $\omega_0/2\pi$ is displayed in Fig.~\ref{fig:density}(b).
+Here, the shape parameter $\beta$ is set to 1 to model \textit{B.~subtilis}.
+On the other hand, the translational diffusivity $D_\text{T}$ is generally assumed to be small due to the cells' ballistic motion at short timescales~\cite{rmp16,gompper}.
+For a dimensionless translational diffusivity in the range $0 \le \Lambda_\text{T} \le 1$ (indicated by the shaded regions), the predicted critical density $c_0 \simeq 0.05~\mu\text{m}^{-3}$ closely matches the experimental findings reported in Ref.~\cite{Wu17} (solid red line).
+On the other hand, the onset frequency exhibits a strong dependence on the film thickness $W$.
+In the experiment, the film thickness ranges from $5~\mu\text{m}$ to $10~\mu\text{m}$, as highlighted by the vertical blue dashed lines.
+At a given $\Lambda_{\rm T}$, the oscillation frequency decreases as the film width $W$ increases (corresponding to a decrease in $\text{Pe}_\text{s}$), ultimately vanishing at a maximum film thickness slightly above $10~\mu\text{m}$.

 {\em Conclusions} — By coupling the dynamics of swimming bacteria with fluid flow through a macroscopic linear response framework, we have elucidated the physical mechanism underlying self-sustained elliptical motion in quasi-2D active suspensions.
-Our analysis demonstrates that, with a judicious combination of bacterial thrust $v_s$ and the Jeffery rotation, microscopic active energy is injected to the fluid that manifests as a macroscopic ``phase-leading'' response to local shear flows.
-With the fluid flow as the ``organizer'', the bacterial nematic stress is able to be channeled coherently to drive the dissipative fluid.
+Our analysis demonstrates that, with a judicious combination of bacterial thrust $v_{\rm s}$ and the Jeffery rotation, microscopic active energy is injected to the fluid that manifests as a macroscopic ``phase-leading'' response to local shear flows.
+With the fluid flow as the ``organizer'', the bacterial nematic stress is channeled coherently to drive the dissipative fluid.